 It is one of the most applied and approved Dubai visa for Indian citizens.
 It is issued to Indians willing to stay in Dubai for a term of more than 14 days, or Indians visiting Dubai for any family or business visit.
 This type of Visa is valid for a term of 30 days in case of short term visa and valid for 90 days for long term visa.

 [Check Out : How to apply for a 90 days Dubai Visa easily ]

 A transit visa is issued for travelers looking to stay in Dubai during a break journey.
 In such a case visa requirement for Indian citizens vary.
-A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 96 hours.
+A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 48 hours or 96 hours.
 To get a transit visa issued, the application must come either through the respective airline, the Dubai hotel authority or via an authorized travel agent.

 A tourist visa applied by an Indian citizen is considered as a special category visa.
 This nonrenewable visa is issued for a period of 30 days.
 Since it’s non-renewable, a heavy fine is levied if the citizen is found staying past the expiry of his/ her visa.

 For Indians looking to stay in Dubai for work must apply for an employment visa.
 In such cases even the employer (regardless of the fact that it is a local company) also has to get a work visa from the Immigration Department of Dubai.
 The visa of the employee has to be sponsored by the employer.

 5. Multiple Entry Visa

 While travelling through the sea route, travelers who need to enter and exit Dubai more than once during their travel are issued the Multi entry visa.
 Indian tourists or business class people on their work related trips to Dubai are mostly granted this type of visa.